atkaper/oracle-forms-standalone-runner/README.md

 The code will also download the listed applet JAR files (in memory) to be able to start the applet.
 You can override any of the applet start parameters if needed.

-Created by Thijs Kaper, September 24, 2022.
+Created by Thijs Kaper, September 24, 2022, added Cookie-Retaining-Proxy October 7, 2022.

 p.s.
 This has been tested with success now on Linux, and on MacOS.
 See bottom of document for java versions to use if your java 8 does not work.